pyTooling/pyTooling/doc/Installation.rst

 The following instruction are using PIP (Package Installer for Python) as a package manager and PyPI (Python Package Index) as a source of Python packages.

+.. _INSTALL/pip/install:

 Installing a Wheel Package from PyPI using PIP
 ==============================================

 Users of pyTooling can select if the want to install a basic variant of pyTooling or an enhanced variant with support for colored console/terminal outputs (``terminal``) and/or support for YAML configuration files (``yaml``).
 In these cases additional dependencies might be installed.
-See :ref:`dependency` for more details.
+See :ref:`DEP` for more details.

 .. tab-set::